CrypTools/BitShiftCipher/README.md

 ### Pros
 * Reversing the key makes frequency analysis hard.
-* Key can be as long as you want, and include special characters, making brute force harder.
+* Key can be as long as you want (theoretically, depends on your programming language), and include special characters, making brute force harder.

 ### Cons
 * Different languages have different outputs depending on the base64 support.
+* Developed at [CrypTools](https://cryptools.github.io) by [@arguiot](https://github.com/arguiot), who isn't a professional cryptologist, so it might have some security issues.

 ## Implementations